Information for Prospective Performers

 evening, but also whether or not you will be

 scheduled for a return performance.
-If you don’t believe you
+If you do not

 other venues that are more appropriate for what you